kermarrecg/fSWp/README.md

 We provide a file called "diagnostic.m" which output:

-$ the AIC, the BIC, the likelihood, the Sum2Corr (sum of square of the sample autocorrelation of the residuals), value of the trend (not relevant for model 3), uncertainty of the trend (from the AR(1), usual formulation in geodesy, see references below) and from the KF
+* the AIC, the BIC, the likelihood, the Sum2Corr (sum of square of the sample autocorrelation of the residuals), value of the trend (not relevant for model 3), uncertainty of the trend (from the AR(1), usual formulation in geodesy, see references below) and from the KF

-$ run the lines from the quantities you wish to output
+Just run the lines from the quantities you wish to output

 ## Additional Documentation & Acknowledgments